Nika Machutadze: Chairman of State for the People

 Nika Machutadze was elected as chairman of State for the People, an opposition political party, on 14 December 2016 during a party congress that saw the resignation of party founder Paata Burchuladze.
 The latter had created the party as an alternative to both Georgian Dream and the United National Movement ahead of the 2016 parliamentary election and had formed a coalition that many political observers expected to win at least a few seats, but his crushing defeat led to his resignation.
 Machutadze, until then a party activist, stated at the time that his main goal was to reform the internal structure of the party.

 As the leader of a non-parliamentary opposition party, he was appointed as part of the 2017 Constitutional Commission, which aimed at writing a new Constitution of Georgia.
 There, he opposed most proposals that would be approved and eventually enacted, including the abolition of presidential direct elections, the removal of the National Security Council from the Presidency, and the ban on parties forming electoral blocs to run together.
-He proposed the establishment of ranked-choice voting for presidential elections, although the proposal was not seconded.
+He proposed the establishment of ranked voting for presidential elections, although the proposal was not seconded.
 On 13 April 2017, Nika Machutadze left the Constitutional Commission in protest, arguing that the group was formed as a "technical means to strengthen Georgian Dream's hold on power" and warned that the constitutional draft would increase risks of informal governance.
 Calling on other opposition parties to leave the commission, he would soon be followed by the United National Movement, the Alliance of Patriots, the Democratic Movement, and European Georgia.
 He would later sign a joint declaration that created the short-lived Defend the Constitution civic movement.